ToJans/tojans.github.com/content/blog/tesla.md

 ## Flexible

-Cars will be in a lot of different environments, which might require different kind of auto-pilots in different circumstances.
+Cars will be in a lot of different environments, which might require different kind of Autopilots in different circumstances.

 ## Fully-automated, semi-automated and manual modes

-Whenever an auto-pilot is in doubt, he should anticipate and allow the driver to decide.
+Whenever an Autopilot is in doubt, he should anticipate and allow the driver to decide.

 # Implementation